 - 1. Which adjustments to VAT codes are necessary in accounting? - 2.
 Are any updates necessary for accounting software, to enable declaring on the new form? - 3.
 When it comes to recurring or long-term supplies, how is a timely transition implemented? - 4.
 Are any (advance) invoices already affected by the new tax rates?
-Are any taxes already invoiced at too high a level refundable? - 5.
-Should there be a change from flat-rate tax to effective method, and is such a move permitted?
+Are any taxes already invoiced too low and need to be corrected?